reginaldlay/Test/README.md

-### Prototype project for our software engineering course.
+### Prototype project for one of our university courses COMP6640: Software Engineering at BINUS University

 # Group 5 - Class LR01
 Tb.
 Daffa Amadeo Zhafrana <br />